GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Experiments

 \section{Experiments}

-We evaluate the effectiveness and generalization of our \method{} across both language-only (LLMs) and multimodal (VLMs) settings.
-Our primary focus is on safety-critical scenarios involving undesirable outputs.
+We evaluate our \method{} across both language-only (LLMs) and multimodal (VLMs) settings.
+Our focus is on safety-critical scenarios involving undesirable outputs.
 For each domain, we compare against standard baselines including fine-tuned models and existing steering methods.
+More details on settings, running time, hyperparameter analysis and results are provided in~\cref{sec:app-exp}.